scottopell/explanations-by-discussion/password_auth.md

   directly.
 Would you say that that's accurate?
 - Alice: Yup, I think you got to the core of it.
 There needs to be a system where even if an attacker has your database, they still can't get in.
+- Eve: So basically we want to keep these passwords a secret.
+And keeping secrets is a pretty well explored problem; we'll just encrypt the passwords!
+- Alice: Hmm, so you would have one secret key that you would use to encrypt everybody's passwords, and you'd just store that somewhere else?
+- Eve: Yea, so if the database was compromised then nobody would have my user's original passwords, but instead they'd just have this encrypted blob.
+- Alice: But now you have a single point of failure.
+If you had a really determined attacker, they could crack your encryption then all of your user's passwords would be out in the open.
+- Eve: Hmm.
+You're right.
+This solution depends on the strength of the encryption and my ability to keep the secret key safe.
+I'll see if I can come up with something that doesn't have this single point of failure.

+## Scene 3
-- Eve: Exactly.
-So I figured that what you want to do is store something that you can check their password against, but it isn't just their password.
+- Eve: I think I got it!
+So I figured that at the core of this is the idea that what you want to store something that you can check their password against, but it isn't just their password.
 - Alice: I like where you're going with this, tell me more!
 - Eve: So, we want an operation that we can apply to each user's password that is one-way only.
 That is, you can go from a password to this representation,